fl2ma/docs-csv-importer/docs/install/docker.md

 {% endhint %}

-## Run as a web server

-This is the easiest way to run the CSV importer.
-Since there are a few ways [to configure the CSV importer to run](configure.md).

-Referring to the three ways to run the CSV importer on that [configuration page](configure.md), here are three ways to launch the CSV importer.

-### Web server with personal access token
+## Web server with personal access token

 Use the following run command to launch the CSV importer.